MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/next-steps-submit-app-cloud-partner-portal.md

 Your app is ready for submission after completing steps 1-5.

-If you have been granted access to the [Cloud Partner Portal](https://cloudpartner.azure.com) in response to your [app submission form](fill-app-submission-form-appsource.md), proceed to sign in to the portal and [create an offer](https://cloudpartner.azure.com/#new/microsoft-crm/form/offerSettings) to submit your app.
+If you have been granted access to the [Cloud Partner Portal](https://cloudpartner.azure.com) in response to the information you provided in [step 1](fill-app-submission-form-appsource.md), proceed to [create an offer](https://cloudpartner.azure.com/#new/microsoft-crm/form/offerSettings) on the Cloud partner Portal to submit your app.
 All apps that are submitted to be listed on AppSource go through a certification process.

 Detailed information about submitting an app for Dynamics 365 for Customer Engagement is available in the Cloud Partner Portal [documentation](https://cloudpartner.azure.com/#documentation/crm-create-offer).
-Again, the portal documentation is only accessible to authorized users of the Cloud Partner Portal.
+The portal documentation is only accessible to authorized users of the Cloud Partner Portal.

 ## See also